ClimateStorm/Laptop-Cooling-Stand/README.md

 Highway Hackclub project Laptop Cooling Stand

 Description:
 My project is a laptop cooling stand that blows air from underneath the laptop into the bottom assisting with the laptop's fans.
-My project can be broken dwon into two parts, the case and the components.
+My project can be broken down into two parts, the case and the components.
 It has a powerful 120mmx120mm fan that's speed can be controlled through a knob.

 Why I did this: